eshy008/printf/README.md

 write (man 2 write) malloc (man 3 malloc) free (man 3 free) va_start (man 3 va_start) va_end (man 3 va_end) va_copy (man 3 va_copy) va_arg (man 3 va_arg)

-Compilation Code will be compiled this way: $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c We strongly encourage you to work all together on a set of tests If the task does not specify what to do with an edge case, do the same as printf The main files will include your main header file (main.h): #include main.h
+Compilation Code will be compiled this using; $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c We strongly encourage you to work all together on a set of tests If the task does not specify what to do with an edge case, do the same as printf The main files will include your main header file (main.h): #include main.h

 USE AND EXAMPLES